7 Minutes Read

 While more people are growing interested in cryptocurrencies, the majority of them would prefer to keep them in a bank, according to the findings of a new EY poll of cryptocurrency holders.
 80% of users prefer this approach, although most assets remain on crypto exchanges.
 Given these figures, this is likely to alter as banks navigate the maze of regulatory difficulties.
 Senior director Jochen Kaempfer believes that most consumers view cryptocurrency as a long-term investment, particularly among older investors.
 Also, the fundamental reason so many people are prepared to transfer digital assets to a bank is that they trust the bank to hold them and do the right thing.
 Cryptocurrency may have libertarian roots, and some of them who do not trust a bank to protect them may retain those views.
 Still, a libertarian perspective is inappropriate for where we are now.
 According to EY partner/principal Aaron Byrne, there is a convergence of several types of innovations happening right now in the context of decentralized finance.
 However, some areas will impact the way people use digital assets in the future that aren’t fully in place or imagined now.

 JPMorgan announced the launch of a “lounge” in Decentraland, claiming to be the first bank in the metaverse.
 The bank’s blockchain unit, established by Onyx, greets visitors with a digitized picture of Jamie Dimon and a roaming tiger.
 JPMorgan does not appear to believe that its metaverse lounge will entertain random metaverse visitors who will create a checking account on a whim.
 Moreover, the bank plans to focus on three verticals in order to enable the gaming ecosystem.
-These include industrializing game platform providers by providing bank-grade products and platform access to digital assets, making it possible for game and content developers to commercialize their work, and scaling the metaverse industry globally across different currencies and payment methods.
+These include industrializing game platform providers by providing bank-grade products and platform access to digital assets, making it possible for game and content developers who specialize in development of the bingo for real money niche to commercialize their work, and scaling the metaverse industry globally across different currencies and payment methods.

 02/16/22 Proposed Merger Would Create New Billion-Dollar Credit Union (Credit Union Times)